galv-team/galv-harvester/src/galv_harvester/README.md

 Numerical (int/float) columns will be rebased and rescaled according to the `multiplier` and `addition` fields.
 New column values = (old column values + `addition`) * `multiplier`.

-**Columns that are not in the mapping object are converted to float.**
-This is to save space.
-While parquet files can handle strings fairly well, they are not efficient at storing strings that are mostly numbers because they are stored using a dictionary encoding suited to reoccurring strings.

-This means that, if a numeric column is not in the mapping object and we store it as a string, we will be storing many slightly different strings, which is inefficient.